 Potential effects on western spadefoot from operation would be similar under Alternative 2 to Alternatives 1 and 3.
 Under Alternative 2, the length of new roadway would be substantially longer (more than 10 miles) than under Alternatives 1 and 3.
-Because additional roadway would be constructed under Alternative 2, the greater amount of roadway could impede western spadefoot movement over a larger area and increase the potential for individual spadefoot toads to be struck by vehicles of workers traveling to operations facilities or visitors traveling to recreation areas.
+Because additional roadway would be constructed under Alternative 2, the greater amount of roadway would impede western spadefoot movement over a larger area and increase the potential for individuals spadefoot to be struck by vehicles of workers traveling to operations facilities or visitors traveling to recreation areas.

 Construction of Alternative 2 would result in similar impacts to Alternatives 1 and 3 except that construction of South Road and TRR West would result in additional permanent loss of potential habitat and the smaller reservoir footprint would reduce the amount of permanent habitat loss under Alternative 2.
-Overall, permanent and temporary impacts on modeled western spadefoot habitat would be less under Alternative 2 than under Alternatives 1 and 3, except for permanent impacts on modeled aquatic habitat, because of the smaller inundation area and reduced impacts from construction of dams and dikes (Appendix 10C, Table 10C-6).
-Operation of Alternative 2 would result in similar impacts to Alternatives 1 and 3 except that the increased amount of roadway could impede movement over a larger area and result in additional mortality from vehicle strikes.
+A net increase in the amount of habitat removed would also increase the potential for individuals to be crushed or buried by equipment or struck by vehicles and equipment traveling along access roads.
+Operation of Alternative 2 would result in similar impacts to Alternatives 1 and 3 except that the increased amount of roadway would impede movement over a larger area.
 These impacts would be significant because the implementation of Alternative 2 could reduce the local western spadefoot population through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.2, WILD-1.3, WILD-1.14, WILD-1.15, WILD-1.16, VEG-2.2, and VEG-3.2 would reduce the level of impact from construction and operation to less than significant.
+Implementation of Mitigation Measures WILD-1.2, WILD-1.3, WILD-1.14, VEG-2.2, and VEG-3.2 would reduce the level of impact to less than significant.